Consumer Reports Picks Top 3 Credit Cards for Your Needs

 APR: 0% intro APR on purchases and balance transfers for 12 months.
 After that, your APR will be a variable rate, currently 13.74%-23.74%, with the flexibility to pay over time.

-Key Features: Get $150 back after you make $1,000 in purchases with your new Card in the first three months.
+Key Features: Earn $150 back after spending $1,000 in purchases in the first 3 months.
 6% cash back at U.S. supermarkets up to $6,000/year (1% after that).
 Also get 3% at U.S. gas stations and 1% on other purchases.
 Apply by 5/3/17 to earn 10% cash back at qualifying U.S. restaurant purchases.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
-Terms and limitations apply.
+Terms apply.

-Key Features: 2% cash back on all purchases is highest available rate; must be linked to a Fidelity IRA, brokerage account, or 529 savings plan.
-Terms and restrictions apply.
+Key Features: 2% cash back on all purchases is highest available rate; must be linked to at least one Fidelity account.

 |Capital One Cash Rewards